wintvelt/mb-export/README.md

 * export files with name convention `purchase-export-[datetime-stamp].xlsx`

 These files can be accessed by regular `GET` requests (also from browser),
-at the path: https://moblybird-export-files.s3.eu-central-1.amazonaws.com/ (folder is not public)
+at the path: https://moblybird-export-files.s3.eu-central-1.amazonaws.com/ (files are public, folder is not)

 ## Public file structure and usage
 The `incoming-summary-list.json` file is a JSON list of objects with the following structure: